sigij5/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML are elements that give meaning to a website, and are used to represent various blocks or areas of a webpage.

 2. What are the 4 areas of the box model?

+    Content, Padding, Border, Margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The y-axis.

 4. Explain why git is valuable to a team of developers.

+    It allows a team to work simultaneously on a project with their respective branches, and upload their branches to the shared master project in an efficient manner.

 5. Define mobile-first design in your own words.

+    Mobile-first design is created with a small mobile screen in mind.
+Therefore the media-queries will have to begin at a low 'min-width' and work their way up to looking appealing on a desktop.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.